zsviczian/excalidraw-wiki/08 Release Notes/Excalidraw Release Notes.md

 ![Turn any YouTube Channel into your AI Mentor - Obsidian is the ultimate automation workbench for PKM](https://youtu.be/l0cfhGwaAG8)

+## Please review release notes regularly
+You can read/watch more about the release notes feature in [[Obsidian-Excalidraw 1.1.6 update - Links|Obsidian-Excalidraw 1.1.6 update]].

 ## Releases

 - [[2.7.4]]